Where to Go Wine Tasting in Paso Robles in 2023 and 2024

-Continuing on with more things to do in Paso Robles, it’s now time to head South and East of Downtown Paso Robles for wine tasting.
-Spread this list of wineries out over several days to take more time lingering at each while adding in some of our other suggested Paso Robles activities.
+Continuing on with more things to do in Paso Robles, it’s now time to head south and east of downtown for wine tasting.
+Spread this list of Paso Robles wineries out over several days to take more time lingering at each while adding in some of our other suggested activities in the area.

-Provided you have a designated driver, I’ll highlight a suggested plan for a one-day Paso Robles tour below.
+Provided you have a designated driver, I’ll highlight a suggested plan for a multi-day tour below.
 Oh – and I suggest bringing a wine suitcase or shipping box along as you’ll definitely want to bring some of these wines home!

 Morning Wine Tastings